Kommune 1: The end of Kommune 1 and its legacy

 Eventually, the energy of Kommune 1 was spent.
 Kunzelmann's addiction to heroin worsened and in summer 1969 he was expelled from the commune.

 In November 1969, a gang of three Rockers raided the commune and destroyed the rooms.
 They had earlier helped Langhans in expelling some unwanted people from the commune, and now came back to claim their share of the 50,000 Marks that Stern supposedly had paid.
 The remaining occupants lost their belief in the future of Kommune 1 and dispersed.
 Obermaier and Langhans went to Munich.
-Eventually, Langhans would live with a "harem" of four ex-models, a set-up that would last for several decades.

-A table from one of the rooms of the Kommune 1 was bought by the Green Party politician Hans-Christian Ströbele.
-During meetings around that same table, the newspaper Die Tageszeitung and the German Chaos Computer Club were founded.